nkbt/react-copy-to-clipboard/README.md

 #### `text`: PropTypes.string.isRequired

-Text to be copied to clipboard
+Text to be copied to clipboard.
+Check the [Demo](https://jinno.io/app/18/text)

 #### `onCopy`: PropTypes.func

-Optional callback, will be called when text is copied
+Optional callback, will be called when text is copied .
+Check the [Demo](https://jinno.io/app/18/onCopy)

 ```
 onCopy(text, result)